-MAG will therefore follow procedures which aim to ensure that all employees and third parties engaged by MAG, and others who have access to any personal data held by or on behalf of MAG, are fully aware of and responsible for the handling of personal data in line with the data protection legislation.
+MAG follows procedures which aim to ensure that all employees and third parties engaged by MAG, and others who have access to any personal data held by or on behalf of MAG, are fully aware of and responsible for the handling of personal data in line with the data protection legislation.

-In order to operate efficiently, MAG has to collect and use information about people with whom it works.
-These may include current, past and prospective clients; current, past and prospective employees; current past and prospective third parties with whom MAG has agreements and our suppliers.
+To operate efficiently, MAG collects and uses information about people with whom it works.
+These may include current, past, and prospective clients; current, past, and prospective employees; current past, and prospective third parties with whom MAG have agreements and MAG suppliers.

 Data protection legislation and in particular Article 5 (1) of the GDPR requires that personal data shall be used in accordance with the following principles:

-b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes, insurance, regulatory or statistical purposes shall not be considered to be incompatible with the initial purposes;
+b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes, insurance, regulatory or statistical purposes shall not be incompatible with the initial purposes.

 Article 5 (2) of the GDPR requires that: